spockframework/spock/docs/interaction_based_testing.rst

 Read out aloud: "When the publisher sends a 'hello' message, then both subscribers should receive that message exactly once."

-When this test gets run, Spock watches all invocations on mock objects that occur during the execution of the ``when`` block and compares them to the expected interactions described in the corresponding ``then`` block.
+When this test gets run, Spock watches all invocations on mock objects that occur during the execution of the ``when`` block and compares them to the interactions described in the corresponding ``then:`` block.
 In case of a mismatch, a (subclass of) ``InteractionNotSatisfiedError`` is thrown.
-This verification happens automatically and does not require any boilerplate code as often seen with other mocking frameworks.
+This verification happens automatically and does not require any boilerplate code.

 Interactions
 ~~~~~~~~~~~~